Reset brine temperature from 2-5°F higher with gradual 1°F increments.

 Will vary based on your conditions or if rink is covered for other events

-Ice Temperature (Brine Temp)
+Adjusting Ice Temperature (Brine Temp) and the Snowball Test

 Is there accurate automatic control of the brine temp?
 How is brine temp for the specific rink measured/controlled?